$T_{cc}^{+}(3875)$ relevant $DD^*$ scattering from $N_f=2$ lattice QCD: scattering

 \section{$DD^*$ scattering}

 In this work, we only focus on the $S$-wave $DD^*$ scattering in the isospin $I=0$ and $I=1$ channels.
-The recent lattice study on $T_{cc}^+$ also found that the contribution of $D$-wave scattering to the $J^P=1^+$ $DD^*$ system is small and can be neglected temporarily~\cite{Padmanath:2022cvl}.
+The recent lattice study on $T_{cc}^+$ also found that the contribution of $D$-wave scattering to the $J^P=1^+$ $DD^*$ system is small enough to be neglected temporarily~\cite{Padmanath:2022cvl}.
 The operators for $S$-wave $DD^*$ system with a relative $p=|\vec{p}|$ momentum can be built through

 where $O_D(\vec{p},t)$ and $O_{D^*}(\vec{p},t)$ are the momentum projected single particle operators for $D$ and $D^*$, respectively, $R$ refers to the rotational operations in the lattice spatial symmetry group $O$ (the octahedral group).
 The operators $O_{DD^*}^{(I)}$ for a definite isospin $I$ is built according to the isospin combinations